Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/Android/SampleApps/TunneledWebView/README.md

 //
 // The flow is as follows:
 //
 // - The Psiphon tunnel is started in onResume().
-PsiphonTunnel.start()
+PsiphonTunnel.startTunneling()
 //   is an asynchronous call that returns immediately.
 //
 // - Once Psiphon has selected a local HTTP proxy listening port, the